 The Residence Life Program offers students a wide variety of living situations.
 Each residence hall has its own unique style, whether it is a traditional residence hall such as Evans, one of the older mansions such as Weiss, or apartment-style living at University Towers.
-The University also offers apartment-style living.
 Each residence hall has a full kitchen and laundry facilities.
 Single-sex or coed facilities are available.
 Rooms are equipped with cable television access, data ports, telephones, single beds, dressers, desks, desk chairs and closet space.